Insurance Coverage for Your International Move

 Inherent Vice & Natural Deterioration

-The policy will not cover damage caused by an item’s inherent weakness or natural aging, such as wood cracking from climate changes, leather drying out, or glass breaking under its own stress.
+The policy will not cover damage caused by an item’s inherent weakness or natural aging, such as wood cracking from climate changes, leather drying out, or glass breaking under its stress.

 Confiscation & Prohibited Items